cardano-foundation/ledger-app-cardano/doc/ins_attest_utxo.md

 - `Bytes[x]` means byte sequence containing `x`
 - `??` means we do not constrain this value

-# TODO: ❓Following section needs to be reviewed by IOHK!
+# ❓ TODO: Following section needs to be reviewed by IOHK!

 **Checks that Ledger App *does not* implement:**

 There are certain transaction validity checks that Ledger app will not (or cannot) check.
 First of all, the App cannot check whether the referred UTxO transaction is actually included in the blockchain.
 On top of that, Ledger relaxes following checks:
-- Transaction length check.
+- Transaction max-length check (i.e., that the transaction is shorter than 64KB).
- - TBD: ❓maybe we should include this check
+  - ❓(VL,IOHK): should we include this check?
 - Address checks.
 The app treats `Tag(24)` encoded addresses or their checksums as opaque and *does not* check their validity.
 - Amount checks.
 The app *does not* check whether supplied amounts (and their sum) are valid or not.
-  - TBD: ❓maybe we should include at least MAX_ADA check)
+  - ❓(VL, IOHK): should we do at least MAX_ADA check for each amount?
+Or amount under attestation?
 - Fee checks.
 The app *does not* verify that there is enough transaction fee.
+- ❓(VL, IOHK): should we do at least check that sum(inputs) > sum(outputs) ?

-We believe these checks *are not necessary* to attest UTxO as the attestation's sole purpose is to **bind** together UTxO (i.e., transaction hash + output number) and amount.
+We believe these skipped checks *are not necessary* in order to attest UTxO as the attestation's sole purpose is to **bind** together UTxO (i.e., transaction hash + output number) and amount.
 This can be done whenever main transaction CBOR structure parses correctly.
 If the attacker supplies wrong transaction data, either
 1) the Ledger app will show (from the user-perspective) unexpected amounts and the user would not confirm the transaction, or
 2) the Ledger app would show (from the user-perspective) correct amounts but the UTxO has been meddled with.
-UTxO is, however, referred by transaction hash in the signed output transaction and as such, even if Ledger signs such transaction,  *Cardano blockchain nodes* will reject it.
+UTxO is, however, referred to by the hash in the transaction under signing and as such, even if Ledger signs such transaction,  *Cardano blockchain nodes* will reject it.

-**Signature specification (maybe question to IOHK)**
-TBD: ❓. some sort of HMAC.
-It is unclear what should be used

-**TBD:❓ (question to IOHK?)**
+**Attestation signature specification**
+❓(IOHK): Some sort of HMAC.
+Any preferences on implementation?

+**Signing oracle**
+❓(IOHK): Check if this isn't an issue.
-If this instruction is *not* limited by the user interaction, we have a signing oracle.
-Given that Ledger signs this *not* by it's public key but by a random *session* key, there does not seem to be any disadvantage in allowing this without user confirmation.
+This instruction is *not* limited by the user interaction => we have a (relatively fast) signing oracle.
+Given that Ledger signs this *not* by it's public key but by a random ephemeral *session* key, there does not seem to be any disadvantage in allowing this call without user confirmation.